 Senators are reelected every six years and they become most sensitive as their time to be reelected approaches.

-Note that you also have representatives and senators that serve in your state legislature but they are not the involved in passing healthcare reform.
+( You also have representatives and senators that serve in your state legislature but they are not the involved in passing healthcare reform.)

-If you want things to get better you must vote in every primary election as well as the general election.
+You must vote in every primary election .
 Here is why.

-While insurance companies cannot vote, they are allowed to give unlimited amounts of money to U.S. lawmakers.
-This has allowed corporations to sponsor politicians in both parties who are dedicated to serving their interests instead of the voters’.
+Insurance companies are allowed to give unlimited amounts of money to U.S. lawmakers.
+This has allowed insurance companies to buy politicians in both parties who are dedicated to serving their interests.

-Because of the traditional low voter turnout in primary elections corporations have often been able to give so much money to corporate-friendly primary candidates in both parties to overwhelm all of the other candidates in the primary election with advertising and campaign activity.
-That way the only candidates that appear on the ballot in the general election are candidates that are friendly to corporations.
+Most voters never vote in primary elections.
+Because of this, corporations have often been able to give big money to corporate-friendly primary candidates in both parties to overwhelm all of the other candidates in the primary election.

 We must all vote in every primary election for the candidate that promises to support access to affordable healthcare for all Americans.
 I switch my party affiliation as needed so I can vote in the Republican or the Democratic primary to help the candidate I want to help.